-In order to provide evidence of children's progress, each pupil will produce at least two pieces of independent (un-modelled) writing per unit of work.
+In order to provide evidence of children's progress, each pupil will produce at least two pieces of independent (un-modelled) writing per term.
 The independent pieces of writing will be of the same genre as the one taught during the unit.

-However, teachers should be mindful of the degree of modelling that occurred within non-independent pieces of writing that are being used for assessment purposes.
+However, teachers should be mindful of the degree of modelling that occurred within non- independent pieces of writing that are being used for assessment purposes.
 Children may make use of wall displays and/or a success criteria checklist in completing work in the books.

-In EYFS, children's mark-making is assessed daily, according to the Development Matters document.
+In EYFS, children's mark-making is regularly assessed, as part of ongoing assessment according to the Development Matters document.